-Cornbread in the South is usually made without sugar, though some regions and many people do like to sweeten their cornbread a bit.
+Southern-style cornbread rarely contains sugar, though some regions and many people do like to sweeten their cornbread a bit.
 To add sugar or not can be a hot topic, and it's often the subject of discussion and debate on forums and in chats.
-I love it either way, but my husband won't even call it cornbread if it has the slightest hint of sugar.
-This cornbread, with 3 eggs, is a bit richer than most, and very tasty.
+And if you have Northerners and Southerners to cook for, you might have to look for compromise.
+Or make two pans!
+This cornbread is made with 3 eggs, making it a bit richer than most, and very tasty.
 The optional sugar may be omitted or replaced with honey or cane syrup.

-- Preheat oven to 425F.
-Put the oil or shortening in a 10-inch iron skillet and place in the oven to preheat while making the batter.
+- Put the oil or shortening in a 10-inch iron skillet and place in the oven to preheat while making the batter.

-- In a mixing bowl, combine cornmeal, flour, salt, baking powder, soda, and sugar, if using.
+- In a mixing bowl, combine the cornmeal, flour, salt, baking powder, soda, and sugar, if using.

 - In another bowl, whisk together the eggs, milk, and butter.
 Combine with dry ingredients and stir until all ingredients are moistened.
-The Batter will be like a thick pancake batter.
+The batter will be similar to a thick pancake batter.

 - Carefully, with heavy oven mitts, lift skillet out and turn to coat the bottom and sides with oil.